cosasha97/collapsed-VB-inference-LDA/README.md

 In the folder 'results', there is some saved results because of the high computation time of the collapsed variational method.

+## Generate the results
-Finally, the notebook shows how to use the code and provides the results that can be found in the report.
+The notebook **LDA_notebook.ipynb** shows the reader how to use the scripts of the different methods and generate the results presented in the report.

 ## requirements
+See requirements.text